Ori787/Final-Node.js-project/readme.md

 - GET /cards/:_id: Retrieve a specific card by ID.

+- GET /cards/my-cards: Retrieve an array of the user's cards (Authorization: the registered user).

 - POST /cards: Create a new card.

 - PATCH /cards/:_id: Update a card liked list by ID.

 - DELETE /cards/:_id: Delete a card by ID.

+- PUT /cards/:_id: edit the user's card (Authorization: the user who owns the card).

 -- Users Management